Building the Unibet iOS design system

 Components

 The Foundational elements are perhaps the most complex (colour typography ect), as they have to be implemented correctly in order to ‘cascade down’ across all our other components.
 This becomes even more complex when you add multi-brand into the equation.
-We have created extensive documentation to explain how our our implementation of dynamic colour works (see below).
+We have created extensive documentation to explain how our our implementation of dynamic colour works (see above).
 This has helped design communities to improve their specification and prepare for the multi-brand revolution!

 There are already official Figma Libraries available for the various releases of iOS.
 We can use them, but we need to be careful.
 For example — new tools such as ‘Tip Kit’ are only available on iOS17 and above, so how does that affect our implementation?
 We can alleviate this ambiguity by providing our own iteration of the iOS component library which helps to explain the difference in our current implementation vs what comes out of the box with each release of iOS.